PolmanTech/MyBlog/README.md

 # MyBlog
-A website development for my personal blog
+## A website development for my personal blog
+### I am doing this for the second time